amelandri/amelandri.github.io/_posts/2011-12-31-multiple-categories-filter-in-wordpress-search.markdown

 date: '2011-12-31 13:26:24'
 layout: post
 title: Multiple tags filter in WordPress search
-tags:
+tags: [PHP, WordPress]
-- Tech
+category: Tech
-- PHP
-- WordPress
 ---

 More than two years ago I wrote the post [Add a category filter to WordPress search form][1] to explain how I added a category filter to the WordPress search form using WordPress API and some custom code and one of the most asked question was how to add a multiple tags filter to the search form, so here it is, a tutorial that covers all the steps to add multiple category filter to WordPress search.